Executive Summary

 Cube provides centralized data, automated refresh, version control and scenario management.
 Budget approval workflows and departmental templates are available.
 The platform handles multi-entity rollups cleanly.
 This is effective core FP&A infrastructure that makes budgeting and forecasting more reliable and less manual.

-This is an area where Datarails has invested heavily.
-Storyboards generate board-style executive reports with AI-generated narrative commentary, live drill-down during presentations and the ability to share via link or export to PDF.
-The AI Finance Agents can generate complete board-ready decks from conversational prompts.
+Reporting is where Datarails has invested heavily.
+Storyboards generate board-style executive reports with AI-generated narrative commentary, live drill-down during presentations and export to PDF.
+The AI Finance Agents generate complete board-ready decks from conversational prompts.

 Consolidation & Close